ni/niveristand-routing-and-faulting-custom-device/Docs/Developer Guide.md

 ![Initialize with Switch Paramters Core](Support/Consumer%20Methods/Initialize%20with%20Switch%20Parameters%20Core.png)

-Open a hardware session using the switch parameters.
-The switch parameters include the resource name, topology, and any custom properties for your device.
+Open a hardware session using the given instance of the Switch Parameters class.
+The parameters include the resource name, topology, and any custom properties for your device.

 #### Connect